 Here are five proven tips to keep your outdoor cat staying put.

-5 Ways to Keep Your Outdoor Cat From Running Away:
+The 5 Ways to Keep Your Outdoor Cat From Escaping

 1. Get Them Acclimated